jakeh0916/Pack-Helper/README.md

 ## Pack Helper
-A lightweight C++ library that simplifies the usage/analysis of template paramter packs.
+A lightweight C++ library that simplifies the usage/analysis of template parameter packs.

 Created by Jake Huseman - Copyright 2023